Volunteer Position: Challenge Master

 Work Schedule: Attend one team manager training, one appraiser training, and then Challenge Master Boot camp in January.
 In January and February approximately 8 hours a month.
 March approximately 16 hours.

 Where: At home, or at your regional tournament

-- 5280 Region (Denver/Aurora/Northern Suburbs) CO-RCM in Rising Stars and Score Room
+- 5280 Region (Denver/Aurora/Northern Suburbs) CO-RCM in Instant Challenge, CO-RCM for Early Learning and RCM for Score Room

-- Cherry Creek Region: CO-RCM in Fine Arts, Co-RCM in Improv, RCM Engineering, RCM Instant Challenge, RCM Scoreroom
+- Cherry Creek Region: Co-RCM in Improv, RCM Engineering, RCM Scoreroom

 - Jeffco Region: RCM Early Learning, RCM Scoreroom